fladd/floriankrause/index.md

 title: Hi there!
 ---

-I am a researcher in Cognitive Neuroscience, currently working in the [Cognitive Affective Neuroscience lab](https://www.ru.nl/donders/research/theme-3-plasticity-memory/research-groups-theme-3/cognitive-affective-neuroscience/) at the Donders Institute for Brain, Cognition and Behaviour in Nijmegen, The Netherlands.
+I am a researcher in Cognitive Neuroscience, currently working at the Donders Institute for Brain, Cognition and Behaviour in Nijmegen, The Netherlands.

 My main research interests include real-time fMRI, neurofeedback, stress, embodied cognition and numerical cognition.